 This course provides the opportunity for students to make connections in literature and thinking across genre and across time.
 To this end we multi-task multiple works at the same time.
 The organizing theme for the course is the role of the outsider within society, and how this ambiguous and often pigeonholed figure has been approached through fiction, poetry, and critical theory.
 The stress is on independent thinking, and gradually the students are weaned off proposed topics for essays.
 The pace is very fast in the first semester and then tapers off a bit in the second to give students the opportunity to work on their own independent projects (the research paper and the poet presentation), and to solidify their own particular concerns in literature.
 The course offers students a wide variety of tools that they may or may not (it’s up to them) find helpful in articulating their ideas.
 Student life experiences provide a very personal way for them to transgress boundaries.
 Students write numerous critical essays, among other writing projects.Prerequisite: English department consent.

-This course is for seniors only and focuses primarily on novels from the twentieth and twenty-first centuries.
-Through working with the material in class, students develop higher-order thinking skills, such as analysis, synthesis, and evaluation.
-Students drive class discussion and their own research for their senior thesis — a capstone writing project.
+This course is for seniors only and focuses on novels and other literary genres from the twentieth and twenty-first centuries.
+Students in this course will develop higher-order thinking skills such as analysis, synthesis, and evaluation.
+Through targeted skill-building and practice, students will also become stronger writers across the curriculum.
+Students drive class discussion and their own research for their senior capstone projects.
 Prerequisite: English III or eleventh grade English equivalent.